Ferdinand Walsin Esterhazy: Post-war Career

-Dreyfus affair
+Dreyfus Affair

-The Dreyfus affair was triggered in September 1894 when an office cleaner at the German embassy in Paris, who was also an agent of French military intelligence, passed on to her French contacts a handwritten memorandum (widely known as the bordereau), evidently written by an unnamed French officer, offering the German Embassy various confidential military documents.
+The Dreyfus affair was triggered in September 1894, when an office cleaner at the German Embassy in Paris, who was also an agent of French military intelligence, passed on to her French contacts a handwritten memorandum (widely known as the bordereau), evidently written by an unnamed French officer, offering the German Embassy various confidential military documents.

-Captain Alfred Dreyfus was picked by the army as the alleged traitor in October 1894.
-Suspicion seems to have fallen on Dreyfus mainly because the handwriting was a match for his own, but also because he was a Jew.
+Captain Alfred Dreyfus was picked by the army as the alleged traitor, in October 1894.
+Among those who might have had access to some of the documents, suspicion seems to have fallen on Dreyfus mainly because he was a Jew.
 The official evidence against him depended overwhelmingly on the contention that his handwriting matched that on the bordereau.
 Convicted, he was cashiered (formally stripped of his military rank in a public ceremony of degradation), and then shipped to the penal colony of Devil's Island (L'île du Diable) off the coast of French Guiana.

 In 1896, Lieutenant-Colonel Georges Picquart, the then-new head of the Intelligence Service, uncovered a letter sent by Maximilian von Schwartzkoppen (at the time German military attache to Paris) to Esterhazy.
 After comparison of Esterhazy's handwriting with that of the bordereau, he became convinced of Esterhazy's guilt of the crime for which Dreyfus had been convicted.

-In 1897, after fruitless efforts to persuade his superiors to take the new evidence seriously and being transferred to Tunisia in an effort to silence him, Picquart provided proof to Dreyfus' lawyers.
+In 1897, after fruitless efforts to persuade his superiors to take the new evidence seriously and being transferred to Tunisia in an effort to silence him, Picquart provided proof to Dreyfus's lawyers.
 They started a campaign to bring Esterhazy to justice.
-In 1898 an ex-lover of Esterhazy made public letters of his in which he expressed his hatred of France and his contempt for the army.
+In 1898, an ex-lover of Esterhazy made public letters of his in which he expressed his hatred of France and his contempt for the army.
 However, Esterhazy was still protected by the Army's General Staff, which did not want to see the judgment of 1895 put into doubt.

 Esterhazy asked for a trial behind closed doors by the French Military Justice (10–11 January 1898).
 He was acquitted, a judgment which ignited anti-Semitic riots in Paris.

-On 13 January 1898, Émile Zola published his famous J'Accuse…!, which accused the French government of anti-Semitism and especially focused on the court-martial and jailing of Dreyfus.
+On 13 January 1898, Émile Zola published his famous J'Accuse…!, which accused the French government of anti-Semitism and especially focussed on the court-martial and jailing of Dreyfus.